 In recent times, ITSM has gained enormous popularity as a paradigm for managing IT assets for better and more optimal ROI.
-So, what are the reasons behind the adoption of ITSM and ITSM tools in these organizations?
-You can cite higher transparency and accountability in operations, better IT structure, increased customer satisfaction, and so much more.
+So, what are the reasons behind the adoption of ITSM and ITSM tools in these organisations?
+You can cite higher transparency and accountability in operations, better IT structure, increased customer satisfaction, and more.

 Before we get to the benefits of ITSM to an enterprise’s digital enablement and transformation, let’s have a look at the primary differences between ITSM and ITIL.

 Even though ITSM and ITIL often overlap, they are not mutually exclusive.
-Actually, ITIL is one of the best-detailed frameworks for ITSM.
-ITIL centers on the alignment of IT services with business objectives.
-It helps organizations in embracing change and scaling up.
+ITIL is one of the best-detailed frameworks for ITSM.
+ITIL centres on the alignment of IT services with business objectives.
+It helps organisations embrace change and scale up.